“Love God” calls us to know more about God and what God wants for us.

 First Thursdays | 1PM | Hybrid

 The Mary Martha Circle (MMC) is a group of loving and caring women who meet for fellowship and study a Christ-centered lesson monthly, September to May.
-This year we will be focused on rediscovering joy through the book UnDistracted by Bob Goff.
+This year we will be focused on rediscovering joy through the book Wholehearted Faith by Rachel Held Evans.

 Our name reflects our sisterhood with an emphasis on our faith and our good works, like sisters in the Bible, Mary and Martha.
 We support several church sponsored missions.
 We would love for you to join us!
 For more information, please contact Susan Wetmore or Patti Riggs.